Rhinoplasty: what to expect from consultation to recovery

 Functional and cosmetic rhinoplasty: understanding the difference

 The two are not mutually exclusive.
-Many patients benefit from a combined approach that addresses both function and form simultaneously, and this is an area where the dual expertise of a surgeon trained in both ENT and facial plastic surgery offers a particular advantage.
+Many patients benefit from a combined approach that addresses both function and form simultaneously.
+This is an area where the dual expertise of a surgeon trained in both ENT and facial plastic surgery offers a particular advantage.

 The consultation